“Everyone CAN do Focusing… if the guide is patient, encouraging, and willing to be creative.”

 There is a $25 administrative fee for CE Credits.
-Course completion certificates are awarded at the end of the course upon completion of all requirements and the course evaluation.
-(If you don’t want CE Credits but would like a completion certificate, the $25 fee does still apply.)
+Records of Completion are awarded at the end of the course upon completion of all requirements and the course evaluation.
+(If you don’t want CE Credits but would like a Record of Completion, the $25 fee does still apply.)

 Eligibility for CE Credits requires at least 80% live attendance.
 Missed classes must be made up.

 Up to 14 days before the first day of class: Just let us know and we'll refund your course fee.
 Or you can choose to apply the entire course fee towards a future class with us.